Nutrition and HIV

 Eat More Protein to Fight Muscle Loss

-Animal sources of protein can be high in saturated fats, and should be used in moderation -- especially if you have elevated cholesterol or you are at risk for heart disease.
+Some animal sources of protein can be high in saturated fats, and should be used in moderation -- especially if you have elevated cholesterol or you are at risk for heart disease.

 Fiber, Water, Fruits, and Vegetables for Gut Health